backup/backup/README.md

 The __Twitter__ notifier.
 You will require your consumer and oauth credentials, which I have also left out of this example.

 MongoDB backup utility (mongodump) by default does not fsync & lock the database, opening a possibility for inconsistent data dump.
-This is addressed by setting safe = true which causes mongodump to be wrapped with lock&fsync calls (with a lock takedown after the dump).
+This is addressed by setting lock = true which causes mongodump to be wrapped with lock&fsync calls (with a lock takedown after the dump).
 Please check the Wiki on this subject and remember this is a very fresh feature, needing some more real-world testing.
 Disabled at default.

 Check out the Wiki for more information on all the above subjects.